renanbianchi/renanbianchi/README.md

 ##  🚀 About Me

 Hi there!
-I'm Renan, and I'm on a thrilling journey as a Junior Front-End & Mobile Developer.
+I'm Renan, and I'm on a thrilling journey as a Front-End & Mobile Developer.
 I come from a successful background in the dynamic video game market, where innovation and creativity are key.
 With over a decade of industry experience, I bring a unique perspective to the world of development.

 ## 💡 What Sets Me Apart